 Upon the customer’s payment of the invoice, the finance company will disburse the remaining balance to you.
 However, you will not receive the invoice’s entire amount as the finance company deducts its service charges.
 Moreover, these companies typically avoid purchasing significantly overdue invoices.

 Always consult with your accountant or financial counsellor before opting for such services.
+Invoice financing might be an effective short-term tactic to gain working capital, but it’s not an ideal long-term strategy.

 What are bad debts?

-Bad debt refers to accounts receivable that are no longer considered collectible.
+Bad debt refers to accounts receivable that are no longer considered collectable.
 This often occurs when the debtor has gone into bankruptcy or there are other financial challenges that make it highly unlikely for the debt to be paid.
 Recognising bad debts is essential for two main reasons:

 2. Tax Implications: Income from invoices may have been reported as taxable income, but if these invoices become uncollectible, it is important to adjust for this to avoid paying tax on income that will never be received.
 Writing off bad debts allows businesses to claim back the tax paid on these uncollectible amounts.